 About the Vermont State Colleges

 While the public corporation known as the Vermont State Colleges was created by Vermont statute in 1961, the institutions were founded over a span of 200 years.
-The oldest, Castleton State College, was founded in 1787.
+The oldest, Castleton University, was founded in 1787.
 The newest, the Community College of Vermont, was founded in 1970.
 From 1961 to 1977, the VSC operated largely as a “loose confederation” of colleges.
 There was little or no coordination of academic, financial or personnel activities.
 Cooperation between the colleges was minimal and there were few system policies.
 In 1977, the Board of Trustees asserted their leadership over the colleges and created a more closely aligned system of higher education.
 The board accepted full responsibility for the financial, academic and personnel activities of the system.

 The two-year institutions that offer associate degrees include Community College of Vermont and Vermont Technical College.
 Vermont Technical College also offers an increasing number bachelor's degree programs.